dawee/prisML/README.md

 ## Development

 This project is a work in progress.
-Right now it's roughly doing a readonly job.
+Reading and writing using Reason syntax seems to work fine though.
 To take a look at the extension:

 - Clone this project